 More and more families are having open conversations about big issues, including politics.
 We most often associate politics with big moments in history, things like presidential elections.
-But when you boil it down, politics is how people in groups make decisions, at many different levels.
-Here are some ideas of how to introduce this concept of politics, voting, and what it means to be a citizen to your kid.
+But when you boil it down, politics is how people in groups make decisions at many different levels.
+Here are some ideas of how to introduce these concepts of politics, voting, and what it means to be a citizen to your kid.

 What is voting?
 For the last presidential election, PBS kids did a whole series of You Choose videos to highlight the importance of using your voice to make change.
 This video is a great introduction to what it means to vote.

 What option is best?
 Debate is one of the best tools to share your point of view, encourage change, and invite people to consider different opinions.
 The podcast Smash, Boom, Best does an amazing job of modeling debate with important match ups to find out which is best, like Tacos vs. Pizza or Libraries vs. Museums (we know the right answer to that one!).
 Once you get the hang of it, your family can host your own debate.
 Who will argue for what side?
 What are your reasons for or against the topic?

 Take a look at local and state politics.
 Who represents you in the city?
 What about the state?
 How do they make decisions?
 Are they talking about issues that are important to you and your family?
 How could you let them know about what you are concerned about?

 Have your child make a list of things that are important to them.
 What do they wish was different?
 How could it be changed?

 Learn more!
 Check out these recommended books about voting and making a change.
 Learning to use our voice is an important tool in creating future voters!

 State and Local Governments by Bill McAuliffe.

 A historical survey of state and local governments, including the role and responsibilities each has in its community and influential mayors, governors, and others.

 Free for You and Me: What Our First Amendment Means by Christy Mihaly.